carch-org/docs/README.md

 ## 📚 Build Documentation

-*Assuming you already have all the usual Node.js dependencies (e.g., Node.js, NVM, Bun, Npm)*
+*Assuming you already installed bun on your system*

 </div>